 This damage had several negative knock-on effects.
 Structural damage was causing misalignment of proximity sensors, leading to failure and downtime.
-We reported this to HAL (Heathrow Airport limited) and subsequently created and installed bespoke “roll-on/roll-off” barriers to eliminate the effects of tug impact and thereby remove other problems tug collisions had been causing, thus saving time and money.
+We reported this to our client and subsequently created and installed bespoke “roll-on/roll-off” barriers to eliminate the effects of tug impact and thereby remove other problems tug collisions had been causing, thus saving time and money.

 By examining the stillages and related devices we identified and resolved other issues such as design and robustness failure in lift gate safety locks.
 We eradicated troublesome PLC controllers and replaced them with simpler, more effective and lower maintenance relay devices meaning that future faults can be dealt with more quickly by a wider range of engineers.

 ULD lids flapping in the wind was a constant source of damage to lighting, which made the work place unsafe.
 Our remedy involved relocating the fitting to the undercarriage of the unit where they would become naturally protected by the surrounding superstructure.
 Always, we aim to improve and enhance while avoiding unnecessary complexity.

 Fast reactions are important.
 If we’re sent an e-mail, receive a call, or someone speaks to one of our people about something that needs attention our engineers are there!
 Our 24/7 reactive maintenance call out plan gives priority to maintenance works and dealing with any Health and Safety faults.